Elibrer/movie-search-app/README.md

 ## Description

 This webpage is designed to provide clothing options based on the current weather.
-You can enter any city into the input field to get the current temperature a list of clothes that are suitable for the current temperature.
+You can enter any city into the input field to get the current temperature and a list of clothes that are suitable for the current temperature.

 This webpage is useful for getting ideas on what to pack for your upcoming trip to a city that you're unfamiliar with.